 What better way to get in the Thanksgiving mood than going back in time to enjoy a recreation of the first Thanksgiving.
 The Plimoth Plantation, located in Plymouth, Mass., is a living history museum with outdoor and indoor learning environments dedicated to telling the stories of two distinct cultures – English and Native.
-Each year, Plimoth Plantation hosts a weekly New England Harvest Feast throughout the month of November.
+Each year, Plimoth Plantation hosts a New England Harvest Feast on certain days in November.
 Here’s what guests can expect.

 The Plimoth Plantation is the realized dream of Henry Hornblower II.
 The Boston native was fascinated by American history and archaeology.
 Hornblower spent his boyhood summers at his family’s summer house in Plymouth.
 He quickly grew an interest in the area, and the new relationship between the Pilgrims and the native Wampanoag people.

 Under Hornblower’s visionary leadership, the Plimoth Plantation opened in 1947, telling the iconic story of Plymouth Colony.
 At first, it consisted of two English cottages and a fort on Plymouth’s historic waterfront.
 The museum has grown to include Mayflower II (1957), the English Village (1959), the Wampanoag Homesite (1973), the Hornblower Visitor Center (1987), the Craft Center (1992), the Maxwell and Nye Barns (1994) and the Plimoth Grist Mill (2013).

 All of these exhibits and learning experiences built on thorough research about the Wampanoag People and the Colonial English community in the 1600s.
 The museum’s offerings are rounded out by a host of special events, public programs and workshops that offer a rich and diverse exploration of the 17th-century.